 GARDEN & LANDSCAPE DESIGNER

 Trees of Transformation is a multimedia book, telling Alana’s story.
 It’s available for iTunes (best) and Kindle.

-In 2012 she brought a project to the EarthWays Foundation for nonprofit fiscal sponsorship, originally naming it ECO Floresta.
-The project was renamed in 2015 as simply Organic Rainforests.
+In 2012 she brought a project to the EarthWays Foundation for nonprofit fiscal sponsorship, for an educational project: ECO Floresta – Organic Rainforests.